mshroom/WhereToStopForADrink/documentation/testing_document.md

 [![codecov](https://codecov.io/gh/mshroom/WhereToStopForADrink/branch/master/graph/badge.svg)](https://codecov.io/gh/mshroom/WhereToStopForADrink)

-## Unit tests
+## Automatic tests

-Unit test coverage for the project is good.
+JUnit tests are used to test the application automatically.
+Test coverage for the project is good.
 The UI class has the worst coverage but even there the tests include the most crucial parts of the code.
 The focus there is mainly to check that the UI calls the methods of other classes in correct situations and with correct parameters.
 The textual output of the console ui is of less significance.

 Some classes have been excluded from the test coverage reports.
-The classes in the web package, for example, are not very suitable for Unit testing because they require web connection and the responses to the http requests might vary from time to time, depending on the server.
+The classes in the web package, for example, are not very suitable for JUnit testing because they require web connection and the responses to the http requests might vary from time to time, depending on the server.
 The io classes and the GraphStore class that only creates graphs for testing purposes, are also excluded.

 ## Manual tests